aymericbeaumet/learn/lessons/010-variables.md

 # Variables

 Congratulations!
 You've just edited your first piece of JavaScript.
 But what have you done exactly?
-It might seem something happened magically.
 In fact, you've just touched one of the most important pieces in programming: variables.

-lorem ipsum
+Variables enable you to store information in your program.

 - declare a variable `dog` without a value